ethyca/fides/docs/fidesops/docs/ui/user_management.md

 ## Managing Users from the API

 Fidesops provides several user-related endpoints for managing access to the control panel.
-Example requests are included in the Fidesops [Postman Collection](./../postman/using_postman.md).
+Example requests are included in the fidesops [Postman collection](./../postman/using_postman.md).

 ### User and Endpoint Scopes